Avaora/ey_aramam/README.md

 this program connects two computer peer to peer on the same network. you have to start server firstly and then client. after server started client can connect to it with ip address of the server
-# Finding ip address of the server
-`ifconfig | grep -A 4 en0`

-inet is the address you looking for
 ## For Downloading
 `git clone https://Avaora/ey_aramam.git`